 This myth originated with the idea that the underwires in bras do not allow lymph fluid or toxins to properly drain from the breasts.
 The accumulation of fluids or toxins is what results in the formation of cancer.

 A study from the American Association for Cancer Research found no association between wearing an underwire bra and developing breast cancer.

-In 2016, the American Cancer Society estimates about 2,600 cases of invasive breast cancer will be diagnosed in men and 440 men will die from the disease.
+In 2019, the American Cancer Society estimated that about 2,700 cases of invasive breast cancer will be diagnosed in men and 440 men will die from the disease.